legokor/INDACT_RobotArm/docs/HardwareDocumentation.md

         </tbody>
     </table>

-5. P5a: DB-25 connector on the front of the Electronics Box, color-coded **WHITE**.
+5. P05a: DB-25 pin connector on the front of the Electronics Box, color-coded **WHITE**.
     <img src="./db25.png" width=142 height=50 alt="DB-25 connector drawing"/>

-    - No counterpart, wired debugging remote connected directly to cable
+    - Counterpart P05b is a DB-25 socket connector on the end of the white wired remote cable.
+The other end of this cable is soldered to the wired remote.
     - "Wired dbg remote": connecting the wired debugging remote to the Main Control Board.

     <table>